Katleho14/tech-blog/README.md

 Contact
 -------

-For any questions or suggestions, please contact Lakshay Babbar.
+For any questions or suggestions, please contact Katleho <your-email@example.com>.